cppalliance/cppalliance.github.io/_posts/2020-06-31-RichardsJuneUpdate.md

 [The Networking TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/n4771.pdf) which describes a concept of Executor relevant to asynchronous IO.

-It happens that there is a competing proposal for Executors circulating, known as [Unified Executors](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0443r11.html).
-The long and short of which is that "a place to execute work" can be thought of as a somewhat more generic idea than merely an IO loop or thread pool.
+The [Unified Executors](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0443r11.html) proposal unifies the concepts of io execution and the general concept of "a place to execute work" - a somewhat more generic idea than merely an IO loop or thread pool.
+Work has been ongoing by the members of WG21 to produce an execution model that serves all parties' needs.

-Latest Asio, and Boost.Asio 1.74 has been updated to accommodate both models of executors, with the Unified Executors model being the default.
+Courtesy of an incredible effort by Chris Kohlhoff, Latest Asio and Boost.Asio 1.74 has been updated to accommodate both models of executors, with the Unified Executors model being the default.
 It's important to note that most users won't notice the change in API this time around since by default the Asio in 1.74 also includes the 1.73 interface.

 There are a number of preprocessor macros that can be defined to change this default behaviour: